GITMCode/GITM/srcDoc/install.md

 - MPI (~~mpich~~, openmpi, mvapich, etc.)
 - GNU Make (`make`)
 - Python3 (most any version should work, but we have been testing with versions in the 3.10+ range)
-- Perl (for configuring the code)
+- Perl (for configuring the code).
+This comes installed on most machines.

 <!-- abbreviation definition -->
 *[MPI]: Message Passing Interface

 On linux systems (including Windows Subsystem for Linux), gfortran is often used.
 This is the most robustly tested compiler for GITM.
 One problem with gfortran is that the gcc-10 and above version don't place well with MPI for some reason.
-A flag has to be specified to make them play nice, and therefore there are two different compiler options for gfortran (-compiler=gfortran for older versions and -compiler=-gfortran10 for version 10+).
+A flag has to be specified to make them play nice, and therefore there are two different compiler options for gfortran when configuring (`-compiler=gfortran` for older versions and `-compiler=-gfortran10` for version 10+).
 There is a very good chance that you have 10+.

 There is no difference in the outputs between different compilers, however some compilers may produce slightly faster executables than others.
 For example, using ifort on [Pleiades](https://www.nas.nasa.gov/hecc/resources/pleiades.html) is faster than using gfortran (gcc) or aocc.

-As GITM can run on as many (or few) CPU cores as you wish, it is possible to run GITM on a laptop or workstation.
+As GITM can run on as many (or few) CPU cores as you wish, it is possible to run GITM on a laptop or a workstation.
 This is recommended for development, as the turnaround for test runs will be much faster.
-Most developers of GITM have 8-core machines and can run the default test problem of 4 processors with no problems.
+We develop GITM on 8+ core machines and can run the default test problem of 4 processors with no problems.
 Most modern computers are capable of this now.

+!!! warning "Using `conda` to install dependencies is not recommended"

+    In the past, people have had very strange errors when using Anaconda to get dependencies installed.
+We highly recommend you use a system-wide package manager, or install the dependencies manually, instead of using something language-specific.

 ### Linux Install Dependencies

-On a Ubuntu-based linux distribution, the following commands will download GNU Make, the GCC Fortran compiler & Open-MPI:
+On an Ubuntu-based linux distribution, the following commands will download GNU Make, the GCC Fortran compiler & Open-MPI:

 ```bash
 sudo apt-get install gfortran libopenmpi-dev make